Annual ‘Surfing Santas’ Returns This Year In-Person on Christmas Eve in Cocoa Beach

 ABOVE VIDEO: The History of Surfing Santas Cocoa Beach, Florida.

 Because there are no skill or age requirements to participate, event organizers won’t know until Dec.
-24 if they’ve broken last year’s world record for Surfing Santas.
+24 if they will break break the 2018 world record for Surfing Santas.

 For those ready to catch the waves, the only requirement is to grab a board and don your most-festive holiday costume, whether it be Santa Claus, an elf, or any other seasonal character.